okami101/vuetify-admin/packages/docs/guide/tutorial.md

 </script>
 ```

-It's a simple object that will be translated as valid supported inputs that react as you type.
+It's a simple object that will be translated as valid supported input that reacts as you type.
 Same behavior than fields apply for `source`, `type`, and `attributes`.
 Note as by default filter is hidden under a dropdowns next to global actions on right side.
 It will allow filter activation on demand, without UI pollution with many inputs. the `alwaysOn` prop will always reveal filter without being able to remove it.

 ![filters](/assets/tutorial/filters.png)